Sparticuz/chromium/README.md

 ### Running Locally & Headless/Headful mode

 This version of `chromium` is built using the `headless.gn` build variables, which does not appear to even include a GUI.
 [Also, at this point, AWS Lambda 2 does not support a modern version of `glibc`](https://github.com/aws/aws-lambda-base-images/issues/59), so this package does not include an ARM version yet, which means it will not work on any M Series Apple products.
 If you need to test your code using a headful or ARM version, please use your locally installed version of `chromium/chrome`, or you may use the `puppeteer` provided version.
+Users have reported installing `rosetta` on MacOS will also work.

 ```shell
 npx @puppeteer/browsers install chromium@latest --path /tmp/localChromium